 There are certain terms which are good to know about when you’re thinking about your pension.
 Pension Pots, Pension Providers, and Lifetime Allowance are all very important and commonly used terms.
 Firstly, pension pots are your total amount of pensions you have: workplace and personal all combined, as well as any others you might have.

-Secondly, pension providers are the companies that help you with your pension, like PensionBee.
+Secondly, pension providers are the companies that help you with your pension.
 And lastly, your lifetime allowance is how much benefit you’re allowed to gain from your pension, which is limited.

-It turns out; you can get your pension before you retire!
-There are many options to choose from, and luckily, you’ll have PensionBee by your side to guide you.
-It’s never been simpler!
+You can get your pension before you retire!
+There are many options to choose from and it’s never been simpler!